HackerHansen/Krunker-color-aimbot/README.md

 Video coming soon.

+## Not made by "ZaRes X" he just took my code and changed it and claimed it as his

 A better version of the cheat with more features is also coming, but it will come at a price...